 Don’t Shy Away From Cards With Annual Fees

 There are plenty of great credit cards available that don’t have annual fees, but often, cards with annual fees end up being “worth it” if you truly take advantage of all the available perks.
-For example, GOBankingRates’ Best Rewards Credit Card of 2021, the American Express Blue Cash Preferred Card, has an annual fee of $95.
+For example, GOBankingRates’ Best Rewards Credit Card of 2021, the American Express Blue Cash Preferred Card, has an annual fee of $95, after $0 for the first year.
 But it comes with a number of benefits that can save you money, including up to $120 in credit for Equinox+, car rental loss and damage insurance, return protection on purchases and more.

 Rich people know that they can make up annual fees in perks and bonuses which is why they’re often willing to shell out big bucks upfront.
 The American Express Centurion Card — the most exclusive credit card available — requires a $10,000 initial fee to activate your card and a $5,000 annual maintenance fee.
 But the perks make it worth it to the high-income earners that can afford it — they include an Equinox all-access gym membership, a Saks Fifth Avenue credit of $1,000 each year, Hertz Platinum status and Hilton Diamond status.

 - Find Out Who Made GOBankingRates’ Best Credit Cards Lists and Get Helpful Tips

 - LATEST POLL: How Do You Plan To Travel Over the Thanksgiving Holiday?